julamifra/quiz-game/README.md

 - One posible future feature might be to create a score, where users can see all their scores.
 - Another possible feature would be to divide the type of questions that are shown, by giving a topic select.

-## Typography and color scheme
+## Typography and colour scheme

 - **Typography**

   - The typography for this game project is not as important as other websites where are more focused on what the user is reading, as their contains a lot of paragraphs to read.

-- **Color Scheme**
+- **colour Scheme**
   - In this case, I've decided to use a very colourful style, like on the [Kahoot](https://www.kahoot.com/) website.
-  - Each of the answers has a different colourful color, as well as the question box.
+  - Each of the answers has a different colourful colour, as well as the question box.

 ## Wireframes